vedantterse/SimpleCalculator/README.md

 # SimpleCalculator
-This is an CLI based Calculator with an Mathematic Table generator
+This is an CLI based Calculator with and  Mathematic Table generator